Coach Developers and Performance Analysts

 Research themes

 Research within this theme explores value creation in coaches' and Coach Developers' Landscapes of Practice.
 Group members work with a wide range of external partners to explore the planning, delivery and evaluation of formal, informal and non-formal experiences.
-Recent research has included the continuous evaluation of UK Sport's Coach Leader programme which sort to enhance the practice of some of Great Britain's leading coaches as they prepare for Tokyo 2021 and Beijing 2022.
+Recent research has included the contemporaneous evaluation of UK Sport's Coaching in High Performance Sport (CiHPS) programme which sort to enhance the practice of some of Great Britain's leading coaches as they prepare for Paris 2024 and Milano-Cortina 2026.

 university-of-worcester-sport-coaching-pe-key-features